 [Indi Kindi] is the one thing my kids loved going to.
 I love everything about it and it's like sending my kids to someone in the family.
 The kids are not shy to go, it's like a home environment so they are not scared and feel confident.
 My children are 1 and 4 years – the program is also very helpful for new mothers, it gives the mums a break too.

 Indi Kindi seeks to improve the health and wellbeing of Aboriginal children, families and local communities.
-Through our partnerships with local health networks and the Menzies School of Research HealthLAB program, we support the local community by:
+Through our partnerships with local health networks, we support the local community by:

 – Increasing physical activity and healthy eating habits.